 Friends of Scouting Campaign

-There are three FOS campaigns each year: the Family Campaign (by far the largest), the Executive Board Campaign, and the Community Campaign.
+Friends of Scouting (FOS) is our annual giving campaign of the Knox Trail Council.
+There are three FOS campaigns each year: the Family Campaign, the Leadership Campaign, and the Community Campaign.
 Each is vital to the programs and services of the Council.

 Help keep Scouting strong by participating as a Friend of Scouting.
 Thank you for your generous support!